yassineelhoubi/brief-9-plugins-wp/readme.md

-# creation of a plugin from scratch
+# create a plugin from scratch

 ```
 1 - create a new folder called 'Myplugin' in the directory wordpress/wp-content/plugins/.